pixelflinger/lanczos-2d/README.md

 ### Spatial Anti-aliasing filter

 First let's look at the spatial-only case.
-We render the image at a higher resolution, for instance 4x, and reconstruct an anti-aliased sample by applying a low-pass filter, for example Lanczos-2.
+We render the image at a higher resolution than the desired output resolution, for instance 4x.
+The higher sampling rate allows higher frequencies in the image to be preserved by the sampling process, instead of being _folded back_ into the image due to the spectrum replication discussed earlier.

+The output image is then reconstructed by applying a low-pass filter satisfying the Nyquist frequency at the output resolution.
+Output, anti-aliased, samples are reconstructed one at a time by applying the low-pass filter, for example Lanczos-2.
 This precisely corresponds to the figure below:

 ![aa_filter_spatial.svg](art/aa_filter_spatial.svg)